haywirecoder/homebridge-envisalink-ademco/README.md

 <b>*** WARNING **** </b>

-When upgrading from any prior version of the plugin to version 2.0.0+, you may need to re-assigned room and rebuild existing automations.
+When upgrading from any prior version of the plugin to version 2.0.0+, you need to re-assign accessories to rooms and rebuild/correct existing automations which included these accessories.
 This is a one-time event and is not a bug.
-This is the result of upgrade to Homebridge modern dynamic platform.
+This is the result of upgrading to the Homebridge modern dynamic platform, which generated new unique internal ID.

 ----------------------------------